 Linking Supply Chain with Blockchain

 New technologies are providing the potential to bring forth revolution across the supply chain space.
-But the latest advancement that can bring more transparency to the supply chain management is blockchain.
+But the blockchain latest advancement can bring more transparency to the supply chain management.
 The distributed ledger with encryption security provides the perfect platform for executives in the supply chain to distribute source material, which cannot be tampered externally.

 Blockchain can be used by the customer and the supplier alike to expand on forecast sharing and facilitate co-planning to eliminate inventory risk.
 Participants can create various records from orders placed, container deployments, pricing, date, and other essential data to increase traceability and transparency.
 This improves credibility and trust on data of the customers.
 Blockchain’s documentation chain will provide a credible source to increase visibility and compliance across the outsourced contract manufacturing within the supply chain space.